chauhang/mlflow-torchserve-1/README.md

 ### Run Prediction on deployed model
 Predict API enables to run prediction on the deployed model.

-CLI takes the json file path as input.
-However, input to the python plugin can be one among the three types DataFrame, Tensor or a json String.
+For the prediction inputs, DataFrame, Tensor and Json formats are supported.
+The python API supports all of these three formats.
+When invoked via command line, one needs to pass the json file path that contains the inputs.

 ##### CLI
 ```shell script